the abc formula

-What’s the difference between a blog and an op-ed?
+What’s the difference between a blog article and an op-ed?

-A blog can be about anything such as “What I had for lunch today” or “Why I love Disney World.”
-They’re typically articles that run on an organization’s website.
+A blog article can be about anything such as “What I had for lunch today” or “Why I love Disney World."
 An op-ed typically revolves around something in the news and is meant to be persuasive.
 It typically runs in a news outlet of some kind.

 What if no one takes my op-ed?

 Also look for ways to improve the op-ed.
-You might, for instance, focus on changing the “attention” section to make it more creative and interesting, or try and improved the context section.
+You might, for instance, focus on changing the “attention” section to make it more creative and interesting, or try to improve the context section.

-What is the best way to start an op-ed?
+What is the best way to start writing an op-ed?

-Before writing, make sure you do your research and create an outline.
-I often will write out my topic sentences and think about my evidence, and make sure that I’m really making a strong, evidence-based argument.
-Then I’ll focus on on a creative way to open my op-ed.
+Before writing, make sure to create an outline.
+I will often write out my topic sentences and make sure that I’m really making a strong, evidence-based argument.
+Then I’ll focus on a creative way to open my op-ed.

-Don’t worry if you get writer’s block while writing the attention step.
+Don’t worry if you get writer’s block while writing the "attention" step.
 You can always come back and make it more interesting.
-Really, the most important step is writing out your argument and finding the evidence.
+Really, the most important step is having an outline.